mobius3/chizu/README.md

 ## Using the tool:

-The chizu tool is a command-line executable to generate square-sized atlas (the library can generate any size).
+The chizu tool is a command-line executable to generate an atlas.
+It creates an image large enough to hold all the textures.

 These are the arguments:

-    ./chizu <square-size> <base-file-name> <image1> <image2> [image3...]
+    ./chizu <base-file-name> <image1> <image2> [image3...]

 Where

-- `<square-size>` is the square size of the final atlas.
 - `<base-file-name>` is the base name for the .txt and .png
 - `<imageN>` a list files to put in the atlas.
 At leas two must be provided.

 Example

-    ./chizu 1024 characters player.png enemies.png npcs.png
+    ./chizu characters player.png enemies.png npcs.png

-Will generate a 1024x1024 png called `characters.png` and a `characters.txt` file.
+Will generate a png called `characters.png` and a `characters.txt` file.

 ## Using the library: